jiaxi-jiang/FBCNN/README.md

 - Double JPEG images (aligned/non-aligned)
 - Real-world JPEG images

 To the best of our knowledge, we are the first to tackle the problem of restoration of non-aligned double JPEG compression, where existing blind methods always fail.
-As JPEG is the most widely used image compression algorithm and format, and most real-world JPEG images are compressed many times, we believe it would be a significant step towards real image restoration.
+As JPEG is the most widely used image compression algorithm and image format, and most real-world JPEG images are compressed many times, we believe our methods, **especially the proposed double JPEG degradation model**, would be a significant step towards real image restoration.

 ✨ _**Some visual examples (click for full images)**_: